-The Company's first project, Majaal, is a flexible-use industrial facility designed to support Small-to-Mediumsized Enterprises (SMEs).
-The facility is located at the Bahrain Investment Wharf (BIW), within Salman Industrial City, near to both the new Khalifa bin Salman Port and the Bahrain International Airport.
-Comprised of seven buildings developed between 2009 and 2014, the complex is now operating at full occupancy, functioning as home to over 30 businesses representing a range of activities from FMCG distributors to small manufacturers.
+The Company's first project, Majaal, is a flexible-use industrial facility designed to support Small-to-Medium sized Enterprises (SMEs).
+The facility is located at the Bahrain Investment Wharf (BIW), within Salman Industrial City, near both the new Khalifa bin Salman Port and the Bahrain International Airport.
+Comprised of seven buildings developed between 2009 and 2014, the complex is home to over 30 businesses representing a range of activities from FMCG distributors to small manufacturers.

-The Company initiated a mixed-use development in Janabiya in 2015, completing the commercial phase in early 2016.
-El Mercado, a neighbourhood market with an upscale outdoor experience, has identified a niche market within its catchment area, providing food and beverage, services and a high-end grocer as the anchor.
-The first of the 42 stand-alone and semi-detached homes were delivered to the off-plan buyers in 2018.
-El Mercado Village is now a thriving community with two thirds of the units either occupied or transferred to homeowners by year end.
+The Company initiated a mixed-use development in Janabiya in 2015, completing the commercial phase in 2016.
+El Mercado Mall, a neighbourhood market with an upscale outdoor experience, has identified a niche market within its catchment area, providing food and beverage, services, and a high-end grocer as the anchor.
+A residential community featuring 42 stand-alone and semi-detached homes was delivered to initial off-plan buyers in 2018.
+El Mercado Village is now a thriving community.